ibm-cloud-docs/Registry/registry_notices_public_ip_address.md

 From 13 September 2021, {{site.data.keyword.registrylong}} is changing the public IP address ranges that are used to serve images and API requests.
 Furthermore, the IP address ranges are not being published anymore.
 {: shortdesc}

+The original announcement was published on 18 August 2021.
+{: note}

 ## What you need to know:
 {: #registry_notices_public_ip_address_know}